OVERSIZED ITEMS collection

 Residents in our collection areas have access to both drop-off and curbside collection services for disposal of bulk waste.

-By-Appointment Collection Areas: Bay Roberts, Carbonear and Area, Clarke’s Beach/Port de Grave Peninsula, Conception Bay Center, Trinity Conception North, Smith Sound, and Pouch Cove.
+By-Appointment Collection Areas: Bay Roberts, Carbonear and Area, Clarke’s Beach/Port de Grave Peninsula, Conception Bay Center, and Trinity Conception North.
 The portion of Southwest Avalon that includes Riverhead, St. Mary’s, Gaskiers-Point La Haye, and St. Vincent’s-St. Stephen’s-Peter’s River, will also use the By-Appointment system.

 Scheduled Collection Areas: Isthmus Area, Trinity Bay South/Trinity Bay Center, Southern Shore, and Southwest Avalon—except for Riverhead, St. Mary’s, Gaskiers-Point La Haye, and St. Vincent’s-St. Stephen’s-Peter’s River.